maryamShahid/optimized-chemotherapy-regimen/README.md

 # Optimized Chemotherapy Regimen

-Modelling and opitimization of a chemotherapy medical regimen problem from Operations Research using Gurubi.
+Modelling and opitimization of a chemotherapy medical regimen from Operations Research using Gurubi.

 ### Contents